seejwy/skapi-doc/database/README.md

 });
 ```

-This limitation is intentional in the design of the skapi database, as it prioritizes scalability.
+By fetching the tags individually, you can retrieve the desired albums based on different tags.
 :::

 ## Access Restrictions
 You can add additional settings to your `table` parameter using an object instead of a string in your `config`.
-You can set access restrictions to records using `table.access_group`.
+This allows you to set access restrictions to records using the `access_group` parameter.

 The following values can be set for `table.access_group`:

-- "private": Only owners of the record will be able to access it.
+- `private`: Only owners of the record will be able to access it.
-- "public": The record will be accessible to everyone.
+- `public`: The record will be accessible to everyone.
-- "authorized": The record will only be accessible to users who are logged into your service.
+- `authorized`: The record will only be accessible to users who are logged into your service.

-The default value of `table.access_group` is "public" if not set.
+If `access_group` is not set, the default value is `public`.

-Here is how you can upload a private and a public record:
+Here's an example that demonstrates uploading both a `private` and a `public` record:

 ```js
 let privateRecord = {